beliir/simple-fetch/README.md

 - <a href="https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch#parameters" target="_blank">common</a>
 - custom:
   - customCache: boolean - if `true`, result of the GET-request will be stored in the local cache  - <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map">Map</a>.
 Result of the same request will be retrieved from this cache until `customCache` is set to `false`.
 Default value is `true`
-  - log: boolean - if `true`, options, cache and result will be output to the concole.
+  - log: boolean - if `true`, options, cache and result will be output to DevTools concole.
 Default value is `false`
   - params?: object - this object is converted to encoded search parameters that are appended to the URL:
     - key: string
     - value: string